pbranly/Inaturalist-Identifier-Lightroom/README.md

 - 📤 Send photos to iNaturalist’s image recognition API
 - 🏷️ Automatically tag photos with identified species
-- 📚 Batch tagging support (coming soon)
+- 📚 Batch tagging support
 - 🔍 View detailed API responses for each image
 - 🧩 Lightweight and simple plugin written in Lua